anegg0/gr0wing-hugo/content/posts/2013-12-19-define-life-goals-15-minutes-less.md

 Living without a purpose seems comfortable at first sight, but in the long run it feeds a crippling form of depression and anxiety.

-Not only that, but it limits your life to a &#8220;default template&#8221;, a shallow and repetitive movie featuring your own boredom, your secret fears and your lack of generosity.
+Not only that, but it limits your life to a "default template", a shallow and repetitive movie featuring your own boredom, your secret fears and your lack of generosity.

 On the other hand, if you define a direction for yourself, no matter how unconventional, the perks are limitless, let me name a few: